MrBhati/Covid-19-Awareness/README.md

 ## This is made with ❤️ In Flutter (Dart).
 ### Let's Run

-1. First setup flutter invorement in your System.
-Follow docination by flutter: https://flutter.dev/docs/get-started/install
-2. flutter run
+1. flutter run
-3. flutter build --release
+2. flutter build --release